Upside-Down Banana-Caramel Bread

 What happens when you combine classic banana bread with rich caramel sauce?
-One decadent fall loaf.
+This perfect fall loaf.
 Make it for dessert...or breakfast.

 4 tablespoons butter, at room temperature